 5) SaaS Email Marketing- Click-to-Tweet in the Email

-Many B2B SaaS email marketers feel like their email list isn’t worth it.
+Many B2B SaaS email marketers feel like their sales contact list isn’t worth it.
 They want to get more traffic before they focus on their small email list.
 However, that’s a mistake.
 For one thing, if you don’t consistently email your customers, your list will wither away.
 Secondly, you can use your email list to get new customers.
 Check out what Christoph from SaaS Email Marketing did in his postscript.

 He put a click-to-tweet button in the postscript.
 The link takes you a landing page of the free chapter.
 Now, people are much likelier to tweet this because it’s easy.